Giacomo Leoni: Death and legacy

-Giacomo Leoni died in 1746 and was buried in Old St Pancras Churchyard in London.
+Giacomo Leoni died in 1746 and was buried in St Pancras Old Church churchyard in London.
 His name is listed on the Burdett-Coutts Memorial, erected in that churchyard in 1879 by Baroness Burdett Coutts, listing the important graves lost.

 By the time of his death, Palladianism had been taken up by a whole new generation of British architects working in the classical forms, and was to remain in fashion until it was replaced by the Neoclassical interpretations of such architects as Robert Adam.

 His final intended publication, which would have added to an evaluation of his work "Treatise of Architecture and ye Art of Building Publick and Private Edifices—Containing Several Noblemen's Houses & Country Seats’ was to have been a book of his own designs and interpretations.
 It remained uncompleted at the time of his death.